Brinzkii/Capstone-Project/README.md

 -  All tests can be run with 'python -m unittest'

-- Specific test files can be run with 'python -m unittest <file name.py>'
+- Specific test files can be run with 'python -m unittest file_name.py'

 ## Usage